kmutya/kmutya.github.io/_posts/2018-09-27-regularizedregression.md

 In the above figure RSS equation has the form of an elipse (in red) and the L2 norm for 2 variables is naturally the equation of a circle (in blue).
 We can observe that their interaction is when $$\beta_2$$ is close but not equal to 0.

-First, let us load the packages we'd be needing.
+First, let us load the packages we'd be needing:

 ```r
 #Libraries to be used